dennissergeev/exoclimes_7_clouds/README.md

 This should generate matplotlib plot popups, as well as png files in the directory with the results.

 Parameters for each example can be modified in the parameters.yaml file - feel free to modify this to try out different scenarios.
+Various condensation species can be set, see the `vapour_pressure' function in the atm_module.py file for a complete list.
+Then set the appropriate paramaters in the parameter.yaml file for that species.

 WARNING: examples 2 and 3 will take longer to calculate than 1, in the small amount of integration time used as the default here, you're unlikely to achieve a converged solution.